angelesmacrino/Animal_finder/README.md

-# The first webscrapet I made, it extracts all animal names from https://a-z-animals.com/animals/, chooses one randomly and opens it's wikipedia page.
+# The first webscraper I made, it extracts all animal names from https://a-z-animals.com/animals/, chooses one randomly and opens it's wikipedia page.
 Not very efficient, a lot of times it throws an exception.